The 10 longest Eurovision Contests of all time

 But before you blame us, it wasn't the one extra country performing that slowed down the show.

 It took a whopping 21 minutes and 23 seconds before the first song was performed.
-This is the longest in Eurovision history and a full five minutes more than any other edition on this list.
+This is the longest in Eurovision history.

 Add in a few technical hiccups that saw the voting run for 54 minutes (the 2nd highest on this list) and the 2015 edition was the longest of all time for several years.